crissxross/crissxross-site/src/content/archive/remixworx.md

 ---
-title: R3M1XW0RX
+title: Remixworx
 description: >-
-  Remixworx was a collaborative creative space for remixing visual poetry, e-poetry, playable media, animation, art, music, spoken word, texts and more.
+  Remixworx (aka R3M1XW0RX) was a collaborative creative space for remixing visual poetry, e-poetry, playable media, animation, art, music, spoken word, texts and more.
 Initiated by Randy Adams (1951-2014) in 2006, it grew to number more than 500 individual creative works.
 I was an active member from 2007 to 2013